kassiebradshaw/data-structures-and-algorithms/python/code_challenges/linked_list/README.md

 5. [ ] Can successfully insert after a node in the middle of the linked list
 6. [ ] Can successfully insert a node after the last node of the linked list

+Code Challenge 7 Tests:

+1. [x] Where k is greater than the length of the linked list
+2. [x] Where k and the length of the list are the same
+3. [x] Where k is not a positive integer
+4. [x] Where the linked list is of a size 1
+5. [x] “Happy Path” where k is not at the end, but somewhere in the middle of the linked list

 ---

 ## Change Log